Copake (CDP), New York

 Copake is a hamlet and census-designated place (CDP) in Columbia County, New York, United States.
 The hamlet is in the south-central part of the town of Copake.
-The CDP was designated after the 2010 census, so no population figure is yet available.
+The CDP was designated after the 2010 census.

 The area was once known as Copake Flats.

 The Copake Memorial Clock was added to the National Register of Historic Places in 2012.

 Geography

 Copake is located in a flat valley along Bashbish Brook at the western foot of the Taconic Mountains, a range that runs along the New York-Massachusetts border.
 The hamlet of Copake Falls is 2 mi to the northeast, and Copake Lake is 5 mi via road to the northwest.
 New York State Route 22 passes about 0.5 mi to the east of Copake Hamlet, leading north 5 mi to Hillsdale and south 11 mi to Millerton.

 According to the United States Census Bureau, the Copake Hamlet CDP has a total area of 2.1 km2, all land.